 Over 25% of Missourians do not have easy access to affordable and nutritious food.
 Between 2016-2019, 12.8% of Missouri's population experienced food insecurity, with 4.8% percent experiencing very low food security, or hunger.
 Read more about recently proposed policy solutions to food deserts in Missouri in our related Science Notes: Tax Credits for Grocery Stores in Food Deserts & Tax Credits for Urban Agriculture in Food Deserts.

-Join our roundtable discussion in November to hear from local researchers and decision-makers about how evidence-based policy-making can guide the response to and prevention of food insecurity in Missouri.
+Join our roundtable discussion in December to hear from local researchers and decision-makers about how evidence-based policy-making can guide the response to and prevention of food insecurity in Missouri.